Functional fallback fallout

 "." without having to unpack the

-Maybe, removing one of the duplicated invocations of
+Maybe, removing one of the duplicated

 Funnily such a minor change makes me a lot happier with this little piece of code.
 I guess I’ve fed the hunch-machinery yet again, fuelling it to arrest my future pragmatic self by insisting on semi-useless bikeshedding.